The poster and title for the latest Star Wars movie have been revealed, instantly setting tongues wagging – about the colour red.

 B2B organisations don’t always think as much about visual identity as their B2C counterparts, but they should.
 In a marketplace where people are selling similar products, churning out very similar content and messaging, a palpable visual identity can – and does – cut through sameness.
 The emotions fire, the storytelling associations kick in, and a connection is made.

-Liam is a Senior Designer and has more than 10 years of experience working with some of Australia’s largest brands.
+Liam is one of our Senior Designers and has more than 10 years of experience working with some of Australia’s largest brands.
 He has worked across all aspects of design and is highly skilled in brand strategy, brand identity design, advertising and art direction, and publication design.
 A natural problem-solver, Liam believes you need to truly understand the needs and challenges of the client in order for the creative to be effective.